gerrit-coder/test/coder/README.md

    - `REPO`: Repository name (used as directory name)
    - `GERRIT_CHANGE` and `GERRIT_PATCHSET`: Change and patchset numbers

+2. The Terraform template (`code-server.tf`) declares these as variables and passes them to the Docker container as environment variables:
+   - All Gerrit-related rich parameters are declared as Terraform variables with default empty strings
+   - These variables are included in the Docker container's `env` array
+   - This ensures the environment variables are available to the startup script

-2. The startup script in `code-server.tf` automatically:
+3. The startup script in `code-server.tf` automatically:
    - Installs git if not already present
    - Clones the repository using the provided git URL
    - Fetches and cherry-picks the patchset